Colour-Full/react-browser-logger/README.md

-# Browser-side logger
+# Browser logger

-Browser-side logging for SPAs, logs in console by default.
+Browser logging for SPAs, logs in console by default.
 In `logstash` mode it will send the logs to Kibana via logstash

 ### Installing